 Some medical devices, even some that have been used during surgery, can be reprocessed by an FDA-approved third-party company and sold back to the hospital for about half the original sales price.
 That’s a win-win for both the environment and the hospital’s bottom line.

-- Verify what equipment the surgeon needs: Checking a surgeon’s “preference card” – the list of instruments and other items they request for each procedure – and establishing which ones should be opened before surgery begins and which can be removed altogether could prevent unneeded or unwanted supplies from being wasted in the first place (it’s worth asking!).
+- Verify what equipment the surgeon needs: Checking a surgeon’s “preference card” – the list of surgical instruments and other items they request for each procedure – and establishing which ones should be opened before surgery begins and which can be removed altogether could prevent unneeded or unwanted supplies from being wasted in the first place (it’s worth asking!).

 - Improve planning and communication with equipment reps: With better planning and communication, equipment vendors can better allocate their resources.
 This means if there’s a cancellation, and equipment vendors receive notification in time, they can respond with enough time to prevent instruments being opened and then wasted.